Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Causal framework for (conditionally) random treatments

 in addition to the ATE (or NIE) related to a treatment-induced shift in the mediator provided in equation \eqref{ate_indirect}.
 If the test rejects asymptotically, then either $M$ is not exogenous, $D$ has a direct effect on $Y$ (i.e., $\theta(m)\neq 0$ for some $m \in \mathcal{M}$), or both.
 While we have so far considered a binary treatment for expository purposes, our test also applies to nonbinary treatments.
 In this case, the ATE and the indirect effect, if it fully explains the ATE for two distinct treatment levels \( d, d' \) is given by:

 After defining the causal effects, we subsequently discuss several identifying assumptions required for testing.
 Our first assumption establishes a specific causal structure between variables within our framework, positing that only certain variables exert a causal influence on others.
 We formalize this causal structure using the previously mentioned potential outcome notation, by applying it to variables beyond the outcome and the mediator.
 Let \(A(b)\) and \(A(b,c,\ldots)\) denote the potential value of variable \(A\) when variable \(B\) is set to \(b\), or when variables \(B\), \(C\), etc., are set to \(b\), \(c\), and so on.
-Furthermore, we assert that if a causal relationship exists between two variables (potentially conditional on other variables), then a statistical dependence must exist between them, consistent with the principle of causal faithfulness. \begin{assumption}[Causal structure and faithfulness] only variables that are d-separated in any causal model are statistically independent. \end{assumption} The first line of Assumption~\ref{A1} excludes any reverse causal effect of outcome \( Y \) on \( D \), \( X \), or \( M \).
+Furthermore, we assert that if a causal relationship exists between two variables (potentially conditional on other variables), then a statistical dependence must exist between them, consistent with the principle of causal faithfulness.
+We work within the SWIG template framework of \citet{richardson2013single} under the FFRCISTG semantics of \citet{Ro86} and \citet{RobinsRichardson2010}: all interventional graphs are generated from a common template, but no cross-world independence (in the NPSEM-IE sense) is imposed.

+\begin{assumption}[Causal structure and faithfulness] only variables that are d-separated in any causal model are statistically independent. \end{assumption} The first line of Assumption~\ref{A1} excludes any reverse causal effect of outcome \( Y \) on \( D \), \( X \), or \( M \).
 Additionally, the treatment \( D \) must not causally affect \( X \), and the mediator \( M \) must not causally affect \( X \) or \( D \), which holds if \( X \) represents pre-treatment covariates.
 Assumption~\ref{A1} also establishes causal faithfulness, which ensures that only variables that are d-separated, i.e., not linked via any causal paths, are statistically independent or conditionally independent (see, e.g., \citep{Pearl00}).